aa-wa/Intro-to-IM/finalProject/journal.md

 ### Status

 Creating the game itself was not a issue as I had done it for my Mid-Term previously.
-I burrowed coe from my own past Processing file to build the game.
-The project is more or less complete as I've dealt with the isssue that was seemed to be the most difficult at first for me as well - I've implemented the potentiometer and the switch into the game.
+I borrowed code from my own past Processing file to build the game.
+The project is more or less complete as I've dealt with the isssue thatseemed to be the most difficult at first for me - I've implemented the potentiometer and the switch into the game.
 Although the screen, the buzzer and the LEDs remain, I've watched enough videos and references and done ecnough work in class with them to make them work promptly.

 ### The Potentiometer Issue